The bill would amend the General Property Tax Act to do the following:

 -- Provide that contiguity would not be broken by a boundary between local tax collecting units, in situations involving property contiguous to a dwelling.

 The Act exempts a principal residence from the tax levied by a school district for school operating purposes, to the extent provided in the Revised School Code.
-To claim the exemption, the homeowner must file an affidavit with the local tax collecting unit.
-When the property is no longer used as a principal residence, the owner is required to rescind the claim of exemption, although an owner may retain an exemption on previously exempt property for up to three years if certain criteria are met.
+As a rule, when the property is no longer used as a principal residence, the owner is required to rescind his or her claim of exemption.

 The bill would allow a person who previously occupied property as his or her principal residence but presently resides in a nursing home or assisted living facility, to retain the exemption if he or she manifested an intent to return to the property by satisfying all of the following conditions: